rpn1966/platotheory2026/_pages/programme.md

 ### 15:00–15:30 Tea and coffee Break

 - 15:30-15:45 **Giant planets migrating in low-viscosity discs: resonance locking, outward migration & (in)stability** — Philippine Griveaud (MPIA Heidelberg)
-- 15:45–16:00 **Planet formation by disc fragmentation: the impact of dust growth on opacity** — Hans Lee (Leicester)
-- 16:00–16:15 **Sandwiched planet formation: restricting the mass of a middle planet** — Farzana Meru (Warwick)
+- 15:45–16:00 **Sandwiched planet formation: restricting the mass of a middle planet** — Farzana Meru (Warwick)
-- 16:15–16:30 **A new perspective on giant planet formation** — Ravit Helled (Zurich)
+- 16:00–16:15 **A new perspective on giant planet formation** — Ravit Helled (Zurich)
-- 16:30-16:45 **The effect of mild- external-photoevaporation on planet formation** - Paola Pinilla (MSSL-UCL)
-- 16:45-17:00 **Formation of planetary cores in spontaneously generated long-lived dust traps during the secular evolution of magnetized protoplanetary disks** - Timmy Delage (Imperial)
+- 16:15-16:30 **Formation of planetary cores in spontaneously generated long-lived dust traps during the secular evolution of magnetized protoplanetary disks** - Timmy Delage (Imperial)
+- 16:30-16:45 **TBD** Christoph Mordasini (Bern)
+- 16:45-17:00 **TBD** Anders Johansen (Copenhagen)
 - 17:00-17:15 **DIPSY: A new Disc Instability Population SYnthesis** - Oliver Schib (Bern)
+- 17:15-17:30 ****A transformer-based generative model for planetary systems** — Yann Alibert (Bern)
+- 17:30–17:45 **Inferring Planet and Disc Properties from Substructures with DBNets2.0: A Deep Learning Approach to Planet Formation Diagnostics** — Giuseppe Lodata (Milan)

-### 17:15–18:30 Poster Session & Drinks
+### 17:30–19:00 Poster Session & Drinks

 <hr style="height:3px; border:none; background-color:#333;" />

 ## Day 2 – Tuesday 13th January

-### 09:15–11:00 **Planet formation in binary systems**
+### 09:15–11:00 Planet formation in binary systems
 - 09:15–09:30 **The emerging field of planets in binaries** — Julia Venturini (Geneva)
 - 09:30–09:45 **The PAIRS project: results from the first synthetic S-type population** — Ariana Nigioni (Geneva)
 - 09:45–10:00 **On the origin of stellar binaries, their planets, and Free Floating Planets** — Sergei Nayakshin (Leicester)